 *Feelings of personal control over the situation and the outcome

-Taking this cross-training session in the great outdoors has it’s benefits as well.
+Taking this cross-training session in the great outdoors has its benefits as well.
 Studies find that being in nature increases the ability to focus, and increases creativity and problem solving.
 Just five minutes of exercise in a natural environment boosts your mood and the natural scenery is more motivating than being in a gym.
 One study found that backpackers scored 50 percent better on a creativity test after spending four days in the outdoors, disconnected from electronic devices.
-Our mind can relax when we turn off our cell phones and tablet devices, scientists say, freeing up our imagination.
+Our mind can relax when we turn off our cell phones and tablet devices, scientists say, freeing up our imagination and get fit at the same time!

 Have other ideas for cross training?
 We would love to hear them!
 Please leave your comments below.